 A little compressed air can go a long way, especially if you only have a light coating of dust or debris on your evaporator coil.
 You can use a can of compressed air or a portable air compressor to blow away dust and various bits of dirt and debris on the coil.
-Remember that compressed air is powerful enough to accidentally bend the fragile coil fins, so keep the nozzle at least two to three inches away from the evaporator coil’s surface.
+Remember that compressed air is powerful enough to bend the fragile coil fins, so keep the nozzle at least 2 to 3 inches away from the evaporator coil’s surface.

 When using compressed air to clean your evaporator coil, you’ll inevitably have dust and debris flying all over the place.
 To keep dust from spreading to other parts of your HVAC system, grab the hose attachment on your vacuum cleaner, position it near the evaporator coil, and use the suction from your vacuum to contain the loose dust and debris.

-Use a Little Soap, a Little Water, and a Lot of Elbow Grease
+Use Soap, Water, and A Lot of Elbow Grease